List of Scripps National Spelling Bee champions

 The Scripps National Spelling Bee (formerly the Scripps Howard National Spelling Bee and commonly called the National Spelling Bee) is an annual spelling bee held in the United States.
 The competition began in 1925, and was initially organized by The Courier-Journal of Louisville, Kentucky, until the Scripps Howard Broadcasting Company (now the E. W. Scripps Company) assumed sponsorship in 1941.
 Every speller in the competition has previously participated in a local spelling bee, usually organized by a local newspaper.

 The first champion was Frank Neuhauser of Louisville, who beat eight other finalists to win the inaugural competition.
 He was honored with a parade in his hometown, where and when he was presented with bouquets of gladioli in commemoration of the winning word "gladiolus", and returned to the Bee a number of times as a guest of honor.
 The first girl to win was Pauline Bell, also of Louisville, the following year.
 Girls won nine consecutive competitions from 1932 to 1940.
 Joint winners have been crowned on seven occasions in the Bee's history.
-The first such occurrence was in 1950, when Colquitt Dean and Diana Reynard were declared co-champions after the contestants had exhausted the list of available words.
+The first such occurrence was in 1950, when Colquitt Dean and Diana Reynard were declared co-champions after the contestants exhausted the list of available words.
 In both 1957 and 1962 joint champions were declared when both remaining contestants spelled the same word incorrectly.
-After three consecutive ties between 2014 and 2016, a written tiebreaker round was introduced, but it was discontinued for the 2019 Bee, which subsequently resulted in an unprecedented eight-way tie when the organizers ended the final session after the remaining contestants had completed five consecutive perfect rounds.
+After three consecutive ties from 2014 to 2016, a written tiebreaker round was introduced, but it was discontinued for the 2019 Bee, which subsequently resulted in an unprecedented eight-way tie when the organizers ended the final session after the remaining contestants had completed five consecutive perfect rounds.